 If you want the best* exchange rate when you send money overseas from Australia, you need to understand the factors that influence the value of the Aussie dollar (AUD).

 When you send an international money transfer from Australia, the exchange rate you receive has a huge impact on your bank balance.
-But to find the best exchange rate and get the best value for money, you need to time your transfer for when the AUD is strong against other global currencies.
-It’s also vital to compare money transfer providers and find the company that offers the best exchange rates.
+But to find the best* exchange rate and get the best value for money, you need to time your transfer for when the AUD is strong against other global currencies.
+It’s also vital to compare money transfer providers and find the company that offers the best* exchange rates for your needs.

 Read on to find out how you can save money when you send money overseas.